avigewirtz/avigewirtz.github.io-/make/makefiles.md

 #### Dependency Graph to Makefile

 The transition from a dependency graph to a makefile is quite straightforward.

-We create what is known as a _dependency rule_ for each file in the dependency graph that is not a leaf.
-In make terminology, such files are called targets.
-In our case, we have three targets: `intmath.o`, `testintmath.o`, and `testintmath`.
+We create what is known as a _dependency rule_ for each node in the graph that has dependencies.
+In our case, these corresponds to (relocatable and executable) object file nodes.
+In make terminology, these files are called targets.
 Dependency rules have the following syntax:

 ```
 target: dependencies
 <tab> command
 ```

 * **Dependencies** .
-These are the files that the target _directly_ depends on (e.g., `testintmath` directly depends on `testintmath.o` and `intmath.o`).
-We do not include indirect dependencies.
+These are the files that the target depends on (e.g., `testintmath` depends on `testintmath.o` and `intmath.o`).

 * **Command**.
-This is the command make invokes to build the target.
-Note that it must be preceded by a Tab character.
+This is the command to build the target.
+In our graph, each target is labeled with the command to build it.
+Note that the command must be preceded by a Tab character.

-This results in the following Makefile, containing three dependency rules:
+This results in three dependency rules: one for testintmath, one for intmath.o, and one for testintmath.o, leading to the following makefile:

 ```makefile
 testintmath: testintmath.o intmath.o